-An 8/1/38 aerial view looking southeast at Crissy Field showed it to have a prominently marked grass runway (with a strange bend in its alignment halfway along),
+An 8/1/38 aerial view looking southeast at Crissy Field showed it to have a prominently marked grass runway (with a strange bend evidently a result of photo distortion),

 After the Air Corps left Crissy Field, the headquarters of the 30th U.S. Infantry Regiment moved into the administration building

 and the landing field was routinely used as an assembly area for troop mobilization.

 With the coming of WW2, temporary wooden barracks sprang up at both ends of the airfield,